jasoncc2020/CanchengLi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Machine Learning and pattern recognition
-- Computational Neuroscience
+- Computational Neuroscience and brain network analysis
-- Brain Network and Brain-Computer Interface
+- neural modeling and inverse problems
-- Computer Diagnosis and Prediction
+- Brain-Computer Interface

 # Education to show in About widget